 When performing FILS public key authentication, the non-AP STA begins FILS Key Establishment by first selecting a finite cyclic group from the dot11RSNConfigDLCGroup table.
 It then chooses a random, ephemeral private key, uses the selected group's scalar-op (see 11.3.4.1) with its private key to generate its ephemeral public key, and chooses a random nonce.

-The STA then constructs an 802.11 authentication frame with the Authentication algorithm number set to <ANA-1> and the Authentication transaction sequence number set to one (1).
-The STA's FILS Identity shall be indicated using the FILS Identity element (see 8.4.2.180), the random nonce shall be encoded in the FILS nonce field (see 8.4.1.55), the FILS authentication type shall be set to indicate FILS public key authentication
+The STA then constructs an 802.11 authentication frame (see 8.3.3.11) with the Authentication algorithm number set to <ANA-1> and the Authentication transaction sequence number set to one (1).
+The STA's FILS Identity shall be indicated using the FILS Identity element (see 8.4.2.180), the random nonce shall be encoded in the FILS nonce field (see 8.4.1.57), the FILS authentication type shall be set to indicate FILS public key authentication

 (2), the chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42), and the STA's public key shall be encoded into the Element field (see 8.4.1.40) according to the element to octet string conversion in 11.3.7.2.4.